All of the requirements described here apply to the latest patch release of Magento 2.3.

 mod_rewritemodule enables the server to perform URL rewriting.
 The

 httpdversions.
 For more information, see our Apache documentation.

-Magento is also compatible, but has not been tested and is not recommended, with MySQL 5.7.9, MariaDB 10.2, and Percona 5.7.
+Magento is also compatible with, but has not been tested and is not recommended, with MySQL 5.6, MariaDB 10.1, and Percona 5.7.

 Magento only uses MySQL features compatible with MariaDB.
-MariaDB may not be compatible with all MySQL features, however; so be sure to research compatibility issues before using a feature in your Magento module.
-Reindexing on MariaDB 10.4 takes more time compared to other MariaDB or MySQL versions.
-See Configuration best practices.
+MariaDB may not be compatible with all MySQL features, however, so be sure to research compatibility issues before using a feature in your Magento module.

 Required PHP extensions

 The PHP installation instructions include a step for installing these extensions.